Trae Golden

-Robert Wilson "Trae" Golden (born October 5, 1991) is an American professional basketball player for the Beijing Royal Fighters of the Chinese Basketball Association (CBA).
-He competed in college for Tennessee and Georgia Tech.
+Robert Wilson Golden III (born October 5, 1991) is an American professional basketball player who last played for Fujian Sturgeons of the Chinese Basketball Association (CBA) He competed in college for Tennessee and Georgia Tech.

+Professional career

-On July 9, 2017 he signed with ESSM Le Portel of the French Pro A league.
+On July 9, 2017, he signed with ESSM Le Portel of the French Pro A league.
 On June 10, 2018, Golden was announced by Avtodor of the Russian VTB United League.
-He spent the 2019–20 season with Bahçeşehir Koleji, averaging 23.0 points, 4.3 rebounds and 7.8 assists per game.
-On September 30, 2020, Golden signed with the Fujian Sturgeons.
+He spent the 2019–20 season with Bahçeşehir Koleji, averaging 23.0 points, 4.3 rebounds, and 7.8 assists per game.

+On September 30, 2020, Golden signed with the Fujian Sturgeons where he went on to play two seasons.
+On March 10, 2022, Golden scored a career-high 63 points in a regular season loss against Shandong.

+Golden was the scoring champion of the 2023–24 CBA season while playing for the Sichuan Blue Whales, averaging 33.3 points per game.

+In May 2024, Golden joined Al-Ahly Ly for the 2024 BAL playoffs.